Ryan Rowland-Smith: 2005 season

-The Minnesota Twins selected Rowland-Smith in the Major League portion of the 2004 Rule 5 draft.
+The Minnesota Twins selected Rowland-Smith in the major league phase of the 2004 Rule 5 draft.
 On 4 March, the Twins signed him to a one-year contract.
 He spent most of 2005 spring training with the Twins.
 Ultimately, Minnesota decided not to keep him on the roster all season, and he was returned to Seattle on 25 March.
 He spent the season with the Double-A San Antonio Missions, setting a career high with 122 innings pitched.
 In 33 games (17 starts), he had a 6–7 record, a 4.35 ERA, 102 strikeouts, and 133 hits allowed.

 2006 season

 Rowland-Smith split the 2006 season with Inland Empire and San Antonio.
 With the 66ers, he gave up seven runs (four earned) in 6 1/3 innings pitched over seven games.
 He spent a greater portion of the season with the Missions.
 On 25 August, he struck out a season-high seven batters in 4 1/3 innings.
 In 23 games (one start) for the Missions, he had a 1–3 record, a 2.83 ERA, 48 strikeouts, and 38 hits allowed in 41 1/3 innings.
 Following the regular season, he played with the Peoria Javelinas in the Arizona Fall League.